RaghavRamesh/mooc-notes/Pluralsight/Docker for Web Developers/DockerForWebDevelopers.md

 - Building a custom image
 - Publishing an image to Docker Hub

-The second way of getting src code into a container -&gt; add your source code into a custom image that is used to create a container
+The second way of getting src code into a container - add your source code into a custom image that is used to create a container

 ##### Getting started with Dockerfile